RobinBaines/OOO3/README.md

 I have not spent time on using sophisticated streams of data from different sources; besides being very difficult/impossible it is not the focus here.
 The stream in a script must conform to a simple syntax which is explained in the file Program.cs.
-The example script in the file called script.txt, is annotated and is probably more than enough information to allow writing of other scripts which conform to the syntax.
+The example script in the file called script.txt, is annotated and is more than enough information to allow writing of other scripts which conform to the syntax.
 The script as a 'reality' simulator is an extreme simplification and it may be such a simplification that the idea of this program has no point at all.
 On the other hand some of the results and conclusions look interesting; see below.